 Akkas & Associates Turkish employment lawyers represent employers in connection with virtually every aspect of the employment relationship.
+What is Mobbing Under Turkish Law?
 Our employment attorneys regularly represent both public and private-sector employers, both unionized and union-free, in administrative proceedings, arbitration, and in litigation before Turkish Employment Courts.

 Akkas & Associates Law Firm’s Turkish employment lawyers have experience in all aspects of Turkish labour laws including obtaining work permits.
 We represent employers in dealing with unions in collective bargaining and arbitration, and in defense of unfair labor practice charges.
 Akkas & Associates Law Firm solicitors also have experience representing employers in union organizing campaigns, elections, and representation proceedings.
 Our immigration lawyers also assist our corporate clients to obtain work permits and resident permits for their expats from other countries.